akristen/biggerpain/content/docs/_index.md

 description: Here's some context about my portfolio.
 ---

-The site is hosted by Netlify and built on Hugo with the [Hextra theme](https://imfing.github.io/hextra/docs/).
-I've added shortcode to display my resume as PDF and made some CSS changes for style.
+The site is hosted on Netlify and built with Hugo using the [Hextra theme](https://imfing.github.io/hextra/docs/).

-I've curated these docs to capture different docs types, per [Diátaxis](https://diataxis.fr/map/): conceptual, procedural, reference, and tutorial.
-The docs are shortened and don't reflect the full scope of the live projects.
+I've curated these docs to capture the four docs types, per [Diátaxis](https://diataxis.fr/map/): conceptual, reference, procedural, and tutorial.
+I've shortened these docs so they may not reflect the full scope of the live projects.

 * All docs were written in VS Code.
-* I collaborated with stakeholders through GitHub using git version control.
+* I worked with stakeholders through GitHub using git version control.
 * I took product screenshots with SnagIt.
-To avoid any conflicts, I've removed the original images and replaced them with something more whimsical.
+To sidestep any conflicts, I've either replaced original screenshots with something more whimsical or removed the images altogether.
-* As an additional note, I've removed all hyperlinks but kept the Markdown format to give you a sense of when/how I link to other docs.
+* All hyperlinks are deadlinks.
+I maintained the Markdown to give you a sense of when/how I link to other docs.

-I recommend [checking out my GitHub account](https://github.com/akristen) if you're curious about how I provide feedback to engineering and product SMEs, or how I might manage sweeping changes to information architecture.
+You should poke around [my GitHub account](https://github.com/akristen) if you're curious about how I provide feedback to engineering and product SMEs, or how I might manage sweeping changes to information architecture.

 ## Learning about LLMs

-In FY24, I supported a major feature launch that let data scientists and developers monitor their LLM-based apps.
-Regardless of my personal opinions about GenAI hype, the experience helped me wrestle with technology that had real industry ambiguity.
-Our user researcher summed it up well: GenAI is an area where practicioners learn as they do the thing.
+In FY24, I supported a major launch that let data scientists and developers monitor their LLM-based apps.
+Regardless of my personal opinions about AI hype, the experience allowed me to wrestle with a technology that had real industry ambiguity.
+Our user researcher summed it up well: GenAI is an area where practicioners learn as they do.
 This held true for me, too.
-I found myself learning alongside my SMEs while my research expanded beyond tech news into the world of academia.

-I ventured lots of guesses about how embedding, tokenization, and various models might work.
-Those guesses proved to be inelegant at best, but my SMEs were patient and helpful.
+I learned alongside my SMEs, and my research quickly moved beyond tech news and forums into the world of academia.
+I tested my research and ventured guesses about how certain LLM processes might work and, to no one's surprise let alone my own, those guesses proved inadequate.
+But my SMEs were patient and helpful, and I'm a quick learner.
 Together we pushed out a ton of docs about a completely new feature in a completely new tech space.
+I can talk with confidence about embeddings, tokenization, vector databases, LLM temperature—the whole gamut.

 I've included two docs from this feature release.
 The first is an introduction doc that covers a mix of observability and AI concepts.
 The second is an API reference for retrieving certain kinds of LLM data.